The U.S. has more banks than anywhere on Earth. That shapes the economy in many ways

 The large number of small banks in the U.S. has shaped the economy in many ways.
 For one thing, Squire says, the banking sector is far bigger than it would otherwise be.

 But it can also be a great weakness.
-Overly-aggressive loan practices were a main cause of the 2008 financial crisis, a crisis which also centered around banks most people hadn't heard of.
+Overly aggressive loan practices were a main cause of the 2008 financial crisis, a crisis that also centered around banks most people hadn't heard of.

 The case for small banks